-This section tells you what kinds of prescription drugs are "excluded."
+This section tells you what kinds of prescription drugs are excluded.
 This means Medicare does not pay for these drugs.

 If you get drugs that are excluded, you must pay for them yourself.
-We won't pay for the drugs that are listed in this section.
-The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered it because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 6.5 in this booklet.)
+If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
+(For information about appealing a decision, go to Chapter 9.)